 At this time, I do not accept insurance.
 However, I can provide you with a coded invoice you can submit yourself for reimbursement.
 You will need to check with your insurance company ahead of time to determine what services are covered.

-I accept cash and credit cards, including Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA).
+I accept credit cards, including Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA).
 Payment is due at the time of service.
 For alternative payment options, please reach out prior to scheduling an appointment.

 What is your cancellation policy?

-I have a 12-hour cancellation / rescheduling policy.
-If you miss your appointment, cancel or change your appointment with less than 12 hours notice, you will be charged for your appointment.
+I have a 24-hour cancellation / rescheduling policy.
+If you miss your appointment, cancel or change your appointment with less than 24 hours notice, you will be charged for your appointment.